oberon-git/linux/README.md

 . install.sh -s
 ```

-# Build Source
+# Update
-Run the following command to build source files into linux/bin
+Run the following command to pull the repository and update the local installation.
 ```
-./build.sh
+. update.sh
 ```